calvinrzachman/bolts/04-onion-routing.md

       - MUST return an error if:
         - the expiry is greater than `encrypted_recipient_data.payment_constraints.max_cltv_expiry`.
         - the amount is below `encrypted_recipient_data.payment_constraints.htlc_minimum_msat`.
+    - If `allowed_features` is missing:
+      - MUST process the message as if it were present and contained an empty array.
     - If `allowed_features` is present:
       - MUST return an error if:
         - `encrypted_recipient_data.allowed_features.features` contains an unknown feature bit (even if it is odd).